“In Malawi” – the Most Complete Malawi Travel Guide on the Web

 Getting off the Ilala ferry

-It is not easy to figure out these pieces of information, as things always change, your accommodation should be able to provide some help.
-Otherwise rely on forums or Facebook Groups (Expats Malawi is good).
+It is not easy to find this information, as things always change; your accommodation should be able to provide some assistance.
+Otherwise, rely on forums or Facebook Groups (Expats Malawi is good).

-With the advantage of shorter distances between points of interest characteristic to Malawi, minibusses can be a good choice for those backpacking Malawi.
+Given the shorter distances between points of interest in Malawi, minibuses can be a good choice for backpackers.

 Hitchhiking in Malawi

-Hitchhiking in Malawi is incredibly easy and generally safe, a great way for those backpacking Malawi on a really tight budget.
+Hitchhiking in Malawi is incredibly easy and generally safe, making it a great way for backpackers on a really tight budget.
 Most people with some – even imaginary – space in their vehicle will give you a ride.

-Some might want a small contribution, some might try to scam you, and some won’t accept any money – the best practice is to clarify it immediately while trying not to be impolite.
+Some might want a small contribution, some might try to scam you, and some won’t accept any money.
+The best practice is to clarify it immediately, without being impolite.

-We always try to leave something (besides that time when we were taken by a member of parliament…).
-Avoid hitchhiking at night and don’t go with drunk people.
+We always try to leave something (besides that time when we were taken by a member of parliament).
+Avoid hitchhiking at night and don’t get into a car with drunk people.

 Overlanding Malawi